KhronosGroup/Vulkan-ValidationLayers/docs/fine_grained_locking.md

 ## Descriptor sets

-### VkDescriptorPool / DESCRIPTOR_POOL_STATE
+### VkDescriptorPool / vvl::DescriptorPool

-All of the dynamic data in `DESCRIPTOR_POOL_STATE` is associated with tracking the currently allocated descriptor sets and the remaining resources available for allocating new ones:
+All of the dynamic data in `vvl::DescriptorPool` is associated with tracking the currently allocated descriptor sets and the remaining resources available for allocating new ones:

 ```
    // Collection of all sets in this pool`
-    vvl::unordered_set<cvdescriptorset::DescriptorSet *> sets;
+    vvl::unordered_set<vvl::DescriptorSet *> sets;
     // Available descriptor sets in this pool
     uint32_t availableSets;
     // Available # of descriptors of each type in this pool